Share via

 Placement

 A placement represents a piece of web or mobile inventory where a creative with matching specifications can serve.
-At this level, you select the size and types of creatives that can serve on the placement, set a reserve price, and self-classify the placement with categories and sensitive attributes for campaign targeting and reporting.
+At this level, you select the size and types of creatives that can serve on the placement, set a reserve price, and self-classify the placement with categories and sensitive attributes for line item targeting and reporting.

 You can have many placements under a single placement group.